fbpx

 If you attended the Wednesday meditation group, you’re already on the beautiful UND campus, so let me show you a few of my favorite places to pause.
 (No student I.D. required.)

 The UND campus underwent major renovations the last two years.
 There are more pedestrian walkways, broader paths, and many garden beds have been doubled in size.
 Find a time when classes are not in session, and you can park in the Columbia Road parking ramp for a small fee.
 Then, get prepped to get your zen on in the new Memorial Union where you can grab tea, coffee, or the fixings for a picnic lunch.
-Next, head outdoors and walk west toward the “commons” and the —
+Next, head outdoors and walk west toward the “commons” and the Soaring Eagle Garden.

 The welded-rebar sculpture designed by Bennet Brien swoops down over a natural, prairie garden, complete with swaying tall grasses.
 The garden, designed by Kathleen Brokke, a UND alumna and the late UND Professor Glinda Crawford, gives a glimpse of what this land looked like before the University of North Dakota opened its doors in 1883.
 There are benches for a pause to sit and contemplate the past.

-3. The Eternal Flame
+Zen Places in Grand Forks: The Eternal Flame

 After a brief – or a long rest, take the path from the Soaring Eagle south in front of the long, regal Merrifield Hall.
 Its classic architecture may remind you of Harry Potter At the south end of the building is the iron “Eternal Flame,” sculpture created by the late Stan Johnson, an art professor who welded the iron and steel sphere in his own backyard on N. 25th Street.
 The flame is a symbol of light and knowledge, and the area is circled by stone benches and tables.
 Relax and gaze on the flame as it flickers – for eternity.

-4. We Walk in Their Shoes
+Zen Places in Grand Forks: We Walk in Their Shoes

 Head west, crossing the two-way street behind Merrifield Hall, and you will notice a footbridge off to your left.
 A bridge is a means to get us from one place to another, typically over a body of water.
 But often bridges are used to symbolize a transformation, perhaps from one phase in our life to another.
 As you cross this short bridge, pause in the middle and look out toward the beautiful Adelphi Fountain, a gift from the 1905 student Adelphi Literary Society.
 When it’s warm, take a seat around the fountain, bring your journal, bring a book, or just bring your thoughts.
 In the spring, you can watch mama ducks lead their ducklings through the rushes.